Skip to Content

 tiramisu

-• Gently tap the box several times over a soft tissue (don’t make it broken please) to achieve an even, flat surface.
+• Gently tap the box several times over a soft surface (to avoid breaking it) to achieve an even, flat surface.

 Step 5.
 Chilling

-Chilling is compulsory for limoncello tiramisu.
-I consider it an important step to make it.
+Chilling is essential for limoncello tiramisu.
+I consider it an important step to enhance its flavor and texture.

 Final Decoration for Limoncello tiramisu

 Just before serving, garnish the top with a final sprinkle of lemon zest for a burst of freshness.
-Add some colorful berries on, such as strawberry or raspberry, and several slices of lemon to decorate.
+Add some colorful berries, such as strawberries or raspberries, and several slices of lemon to decorate.
 You are free to change the toppings, but in my opinion, you should have at least lemon zest.

 limoncello tiramisu